Downtown Waste Project

 A black and white pictogram showing a waste cart being moved from the door of a business to an outdoor enclosure and then to the curb.
 Cart collection with enclosed outdoor storage permitted

 A black and white pictogram depicting a person in front of a building handing a bag of waste to a person with a hand cart.
 An adjacent map depicts a route through the downtown.
-Doorstop collection service
+Doorstep collection service

 • CLOSED: This survey has concluded.